How do you plant a church in a place where people have no concept of church?

 In 2025, we launched an All-Age Service on the first Sunday of each month.
 This service has grown so rapidly that it has outgrown the downstairs hall where we normally meet on a Sunday and instead meets in the larger upstairs hall.
 This service now regularly exceeds 50 people and comprises of action songs, games, a child-friendly talk and craft.

-Although Ackroydon Church has continued to develop and change through the years, somethings have stayed the same .
-At Ackroydon Church, we still prioritise eating a meal together after every Sunday service.
-We still see this meal as crucial to developing community, connection and friendship.
+Although Ackroydon Church has continued to develop and change through the years, many things have stayed the same.
+At Ackroydon Church, we still prioritise eating together after every Sunday service.
+We still see this post-service lunch as crucial to developing community, connection and friendship.
 We still look to encourage and empower the estate community to be part of church and be part of making a difference on Ackroydon estate.
-And the church still feels a little like the early church: vibrant, close and deeply reliant on Jesus.
+And the church still feels a little like the early church: vibrant, close and deeply reliant on Jesus to sustain it.